Mopidevi18/EEG_WebApplication/README.md

   - Long Short-Term Memory (LSTM)
   - Gated Recurrent Unit (GRU)
 - **Web Application:**
-  - Built with Dash for interactive emotion classification from EEG data.
+  - Built a web application for interactive emotion classification from EEG data.
 - **Performance:**
   - Best model (FFT + LSTM) achieves up to **93% accuracy** for two-class classification.
+  - Developed an LSTM-based deep learning model with wavelet features for EEG emotion recognition, improving accuracy by 2% over the initial model to **86%** for ten-class classification.

 ## Installation
 ### Prerequisites